open-libertyEstimated reading time: 15 minutes

 For greater flexibility over configuration, it is possible to mount an entire server configuration directory from the host and then specify the server name as a parameter to the run command.
 Note: This particular example server configuration provides only HTTP access.

-/tmp/DefaultServletEngine/dropinsto the same directory as the following Dockerfile.
+/tmpto the same directory containing the following Dockerfile.

-This can then be built and run as follows:
+The custom image can be built and run as follows.

 Providing your own keystore/truststore